 We have no knowledge about its collection.
-Some individual interviews have been taped but it is the oral literature meant here, but biographical material.
-Some work a collection of music is definitely in progress, but none has thought of un-printable or un-circulatable books.
-The worlds largest collection of such books in.
-The British Museum and 'Vatican'.
-Sindhology can have a proud privileges, if they collect this type of material on Sindh or from Sindh or else where.
+Some individuals in interviews have been taped, but it is the oral literature meant here, but not biographical material.
+Some work on collection of music is definitely in progress, but none has thought of unprintable or un-circulateable books.
+The worlds largest collection of such books in 'The British Museums' and 'Vatican'.
+Sindhology can have proud privilege, if they collect this type of material on Sindh from Sindh or else where.

-6. Ancient settlement.
+6. Ancient settlements.

 Very limited work is done on photographing of ancient settlements and objects found from them.
-This can supplement the work of the Department of Archaeology of the Government of Pakistan and the latter can indicate sites known to them, but no photographed.
+This can supplement the work of the Department of Archaeology of the Government of Pakistan and the latter can indicate sites known to them, but not photographed.
 I had located about 100 such sites in Kotri Barrage in early 60's and communicated to Dr. F.A.
-Khan, who got them surveyed in late 60's.
+Khan, who got them surveyed in late 60's by Dr. Rafique Mughal.